centarro/commerce-docs/docs/v1/developer-guide/getting-started.md

 When a developer is ready to get to work, he or she should chime in on the appropriate issue on d.o and get up to speed with current development.

 Bugs should always be reported via the issue tracker on d.o, but feature requests can start here in the forums so they can be worked into the specification.
-The specification here should always be an up to date representation of what we have in code.
+The specification here should always be an up-to-date representation of what we have in code.

 ## Using Git